Where You Stay Matters

 Choose reliable and reputable

-Because vacation rental marketplaces (you know who these are) charge marketing and travelers’ fees, renting directly through a vacation rental agency can save you money and sometimes lots.
-One way to avoid scams and boost your confidence in less well-known agencies is to look for the following features on their websites:
+Because vacation rental marketplaces charge marketing and travelers’ fees, renting directly through a vacation rental agency such as Arizona Vacation Home Rentals can save you money and sometimes lots.
+One way to avoid scams and boost your confidence with less well-known agencies is to look for the following features on their websites:

 - Option to book directly